AAli107/Consyl-Engine/README.md

-In order to create 2D Raycasts, you must first to create a Raycast2D variable like this, `Raycast2D ray = new Raycast2D();`  make sure to fill in all the parameters.
+In order to create 2D Raycasts, you must first create a Raycast2D variable like this, `Raycast2D ray = new Raycast2D();`  make sure to fill in all the parameters.
 Then if you want to cast the ray you must type this, `ray.CastLine();` which would cast the ray and the method will return the "hit" variable.
-If you set drawDebug variable to true, you can visualize the Line on screen.
+If you set the drawDebug variable to true, you can visualize the Line on the screen.